 Much like the music and dance performed on festival stages, these craft traditions have been handed down through families, ethnic communities, occupations, or apprenticeships.
 Craft traditions may be tied to a trade like blacksmithing, fishing, or shoemaking.
 Or they’re rooted in seasonal celebration like the costumes of Caribbean Carnival, the floral head garlands of Midsummer, or the Crazy Hat Ladies of Saint Peter’s Fiesta.
 Some crafts are sacred, like the making of religious garments for worship, the art of Eastern European pysanki, or icon writing.

 Paper highlighted the craft of Mexican pinata making, Puerto Rican mask making, Polish papercutting, paper marbling, and children’s paper lore.
-Other times, it’s all about a technique, like carving, where visitors met master craftspeople who carve letterforms in stone, Puerto Rican santos in wood, Japanese Buddhist sculpture, Chinese seals, and even the decorative carving of fruit.
+Other times, it’s all about a technique, like carving, where visitors met exquisite craftspeople who carve letterforms in stone, Puerto Rican santos in wood, Japanese Buddhist sculpture, Chinese seals, and even the decorative carving of fruit.

 Looking back at the variety of highly skilled craft artists and home cooks presented in the festival’s folklife area over the years is a reminder of our region’s rich diversity and common humanity.

 We look forward to having you join us in Lucy Larcom Park for a taste of tradition and to experience our 2021 theme — Crafting Sound: Musical Instrument Makers – where you’ll meet craftspeople whose expertise includes fine woodworking, metal work, and an understanding of how sound resonates and travels.
 See you in 2021, when we are all hoping it will be safe to gather once again at the Lowell Folk Festival.